guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/activities/mad_sad_glad_exercise.md

 *   **Introduction to Glad (1 minute):** Introduce "Glad" as a space to celebrate positive contributions.
 Acknowledge what makes the cooperative unique and positive.
 *   **Individual Contributions (5 minutes):** Participants document positive experiences.
 *   **Consensus Identification (5 minutes):** Participants react to entries that resonate.
-*   **Facilitated Discussion (7 minutes):** Discuss the top 2-3 entries, identifying underlying values and strategies to amplify positive elements.
+*   **Facilited Discussion (7 minutes):** Discuss the top 2-3 entries, identifying underlying values and strategies to amplify positive elements.
 *   **Summary of Glad (2 minutes):** Summarize positive themes and discuss strategies for integrating these elements into future planning.

 ### Conclusion – Synthesizing Insights & Establishing Accountability (5 minutes)